neta-elad/conproj-a/book/lexicon.md

 # $name to English Dictionary
 ##### How to Read Dictionary Entries

-Below is a sample dictionary entry from the $name-English side of the dictionary.
+Below is a sample dictionary entry.
 Each item has a number which corresponds to an explanation below the entry:

 **egzampul**^1^ \[ɛg.ˈzæm.pul\]^2^ \**ksmpl*^3^ (ni.)^4^ definition^5^ (and more information)^6^